rust-lang/rfcs/text/3389-manifest-lint.md

 lint and `threshold` is used by the tool.
 We'd need to define how to distinguish between reserved and unreserved field names.

-Tool-wide configuration would be in in the `lints.<tool>.metadata` table and be completely ignored by `cargo`.
+Tool-wide configuration would be in the `lints.<tool>.metadata` table and be completely ignored by `cargo`.
 For example:
 ```toml
 [lints.clippy.metadata]